-Even as the number of students with special needs who are admitted to institutions of higher education rises, the retention rates of these students is relatively lower than that of students without disabilities (Walker, 2016).
-This is not surprising since students with special needs have to cope not only with the challenges of academia, but with the difficulties that their disabilities add.
-One way to achieve better retention rates among these students is to improve their self-esteem and self-efficacy by using peer-mentoring, an intervention based on the premise that non-professionals are better suited to provide emotional and/or instrumental support to others who share a similar predicament (Roberts & Rappaport, 1989).
-Most research regarding mentoring has focused thus far on student mentees (Glaser, Hall & Halperin 2006; Clare & Aisling 2017).
-Few studies have attempted to examine the effects of mentoring on the mentors, especially when the mentors share a similar difficulty as that of the mentees.
+Even as the number of students with special needs who are admitted to institutions of higher education rises, the retention rates of these students are relatively lower than those of students without disabilities (Walker, 2016).
+This pattern is not surprising since students with special needs have to cope not only with the challenges of academia, but also with the challenges of their disabilities.
+One way to achieve better retention rates among these students is to improve their self-esteem and self-efficacy by using peer mentoring.
+Peer mentoring is an intervention that is based on the premise that non-professionals are better suited to provide emotional and/or instrumental support to others who share a similar predicament (Roberts & Rappaport, 1989).
+Most research on mentoring focuses on student mentees (Clare & Aisling, 2017; Glaser, Hall, & Halperin, 2006).
+However, a few studies have attempted to examine the effects of mentoring on the mentors themselves, particularly in cases in which the mentors share a similar difficulty as their mentees.

-The effect of peer-mentoring on the mentors was researched among prisoners who mentored other peer-prisoners in their prisons (Einat, 2017).
-Mentor-prisoners who participated in this program reported an increasing ability to find a new meaning in life, greater willingness to participate in the rehabilitation process, and a better ability to connect and form relationships with the prison’s staff.
+The effects of peer-mentoring on mentors has been researched among prisoners who mentored other peer-prisoners (Einat, 2017).
+Mentor-prisoners who participated in the program reported an increased ability to find new meaning in life, greater willingness to participate in the rehabilitation process, and a better ability to connect and form relationships with the prison’s staff.
 The mentors felt a higher level of responsibility and empathy towards their fellow prisoners and felt that they were able to provide them with emotional support (Einat, 2017).

-One theory related to the idea of peer-mentoring is Riessman’s (1965) Helper Theory.
-According to this theory, when a person provides help to another person with a similar predicament, the helper receives benefits, perhaps even more than the recipient does.
-The helper may not only improve his motivation and confidence, but also his self-efficacy in knowing that his help is required and that he is important to others.
-The ability to positively influence the life of another individual is a rewarding experience accompanied with a rise in the ability to connect with others, and the satisfaction in helping another (Skovholt, 1974).
-The principle of the helper theory may be most beneficial to people from a low socio-economic status who are usually considered at-risk population (Riessman, 1965; Shmidt, Shummow, & Kacker, 2012).
-In fact, for young adults being a helper may be rehabilitative and may positively affect their self-image (Riessman, 1965).
-This model has been applied and found to be conducive in diverse circumstances such as in various addiction programs (Riessman, 1965; Skovholt, 1974; Salzer & Shear, 2002) and for students mentoring other students (Gartner & Riessman, 1993).
-However, thus far it has yet to be researched as a therapeutic tool for mentor students with special needs at a higher education institution.
+One theory related to the idea of peer mentoring is Riessman’s (1965) helper theory.
+According to this theory, when a person provides help to another person who is in a similar predicament, the helper benefits, perhaps even more than the recipient.
+Helpers may improve not only by experiencing an increase in their motivation and confidence, but also in their self-efficacy; in other words, peer mentors are provided a context in which their help is required and they are important to others.
+The opportunity to positively influence another person’s life is a rewarding experience, and research has shown that it is accompanied by an increasing ability to connect with others and a feeling of satisfaction in having helped another person (Skovholt, 1974).
+The principles of helper theory may be most beneficial to people from a low socio-economic status, who are usually considered an at-risk population (Riessman, 1965; Shmidt, Shummow, & Kacker, 2012).
+In fact, for young adults, being a helper may be a rehabilitative experience that positively affects their self-image (Riessman, 1965).
+This model has been applied and found to be conducive in diverse circumstances, such as in various addiction programs (Riessman, 1965; Salzer & Shear, 2002; Skovholt, 1974) and among non-special needs students who mentor other students (Gartner & Riessman, 1993).
+The current study, however, is the first to examine the experience of being a peer mentor among students with special needs at an institution of higher education.